Hot spots policing and crime prevention strategies: Ongoing research

 The researchers also mention that more studies need to focus on the economics of policing strategies and to perform cost/benefit analyses.
 A related 2013 study, “Could Innovations in Policing Have Contributed to the New York City Crime Drop even in a Period of Declining Police Strength?
 The Case of Stop, Question and Frisk as a Hot Spots Policing Strategy,” examines New York’s controversial crime-fighting strategy and how it was executed even as law enforcement resources declined.
 A study published the same year in the Annual Review of Economics, “Deterrence: A Review of the Evidence by a Criminologist for Economists,” looks at outcomes for different kinds of policing, arrest, sentencing and punitive strategies.

-Further perspective: As computer analytics software has improved, policing has become more data-driven in some cities, giving rise to “predictive policing.”
-Cities such as Los Angeles have harnessed the power of so-called “Big Data”; in Memphis, police have created programs such as the Blue CRUSH (Crime Reduction Using Statistical History).
+Related research: As computer analytics software has improved, policing has become more data-driven in some cities, giving rise to “predictive policing.”
+Cities such as Los Angeles have harnessed the power of “Big Data”; in Memphis, police have created programs such as the Blue CRUSH (Crime Reduction Using Statistical History).
 The National Institute of Justice has held conferences exploring the potential of these new techniques.
 For more, also see “Reducing Crime through Prevention Not Incarceration,” published in Criminology & Public Policy, and “Predictive Policing: What Can We Learn from Wal-Mart and Amazon about Fighting Crime in a Recession?”

-Tags: safety, crime, metastudy, policing
+Keywords: safety, crime, metastudy, policing